Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Related Work

-Beyond schedule tuning and architectural changes, several works have explicitly altered the forward corruption to shape inductive biases.
-Cold Diffusion replaces Gaussian noise with deterministic degradations (e.g., blur, masking), learning to invert arbitrary transforms without relying on stochastic noise \citep{bansal2023cold}.
-Others introduce colored/ correlated Gaussian noise: for example, \citet{huang2024bluenoise} construct spatially correlated (blue/red) noise to emphasize selected frequency bands and show improved fidelity in image synthesis.
-Diffusion-like models based on reversing the heat equation similarly bias learning toward coarse-to-fine structure \citep{rissanen2022inverseheat}.
 In contrast to these methods, SAGD retains a Gaussian forward model with frequency-diagonal covariance, providing a probabilistically consistent framework that is compatible with standard samplers (e.g., DDIM) and supported by a proof that, under full spectral support, the learned score converges to the true data score as $t\!\to\!0$ (Sec.~\ref{sec:analysis}).
 Closest to our setting, \citet{voleti2022nonisotropic} formulate diffusion with a non-isotropic Gaussian forward covariance $\Sigma$, and derive the corresponding denoising relations; their experiments, however, do not instantiate a spectrally structured operator and only show preliminary results on CIFAR-10.
 In contrast, we construct two noising operators while constraining $\Sigma$ to be diagonal in the Fourier basis (i.e., $\Sigma=\mathcal F^{-1}\!\mathrm{Diag}(|w(\mathbf f)|^2)\mathcal F$), which (i) yields a simple, drop-in implementation via \emph{per-frequency weighting}~$\rightarrow$ IFFT, (ii) leaves the standard $\ell_2$ $\epsilon$-objective unchanged while enabling a closed-form score–$\epsilon$ conversion by multiplying with $\Sigma^{-1}$ (trivial in the spectral domain), and (iii) admits principled selective omission by zeroing prescribed bands.
 To our knowledge, this is the first forward–covariance manipulation method implemented with a frequency-diagonal Gaussian and validated through both spectral ablations and multi-dataset studies--while recovering standard isotropic Gaussian diffusion as a special case.